-IKEA ranks highest in overall customer satisfaction among cabinet manufacturers for the first time in the study with a score of 776 on a 1,000-point scale.
-IKEA performs particularly well in three of the five factors: ordering and delivery, price, and warranty.
-Following IKEA in the rankings are American Woodmark (767) and Thomasville (763).
+Thomasville ranks highest in overall customer satisfaction among cabinet brands for the first time in the study, with a score of 800 on a 1,000-point scale.
+Thomasville, which has the largest year-over-year improvement among the brands included in the study, performs particularly well in four of the five factors: design features; ordering and delivery; operational performance; and warranty.
+Following Thomasville in the rankings are KraftMaid (772) and IKEA and Merillat in a tie (761 each).

 For consumers who are shopping for kitchen cabinets, J.D.
 Power and Associates offers the following tips: